miroapp/hackathon-starter/README.md

 ## Miro Developer Platform concepts

-- New to the Miro Developer Platform?<br />
+- New to the Miro Developer Platform?
+Interested in learning more about platform concepts?<br />
   [Read our introduction page](https://beta.developers.miro.com/docs/introduction) and familiarize yourself with the Miro Developer Platform capabilities in a few minutes.

 - Not sure about whether you should use the Miro Web SDK or the REST APIs?<br />